-- · Open space/big room

-- Set up two to three stations well-spaced out around room:

-- a single rope on the floor

-- two ropes on the floor

-- low obstacles (e.g., tape paper band of length about 30 cm across two cones) Adjust height of the obstacles according to children's ability.
+- Open space/big room - Set up two to three stations well-spaced out around room: - a single rope on the floor - two ropes on the floor - low obstacles (e.g., tape paper band of length about 30 cm across two cones) Adjust height of the obstacles according to children's ability. - Adjust height of the obstacles according to children's admity.

-- body to lean forward at start - stretching fully of front leg during leap
+- body to lean forward at start of leap - stretching fully of front leg during leap